broadinstitute/dsp-ansible-configs/README.md

 ## Provisioner.yml
 #### Overview
-Provisioner will be called by a metadata script that and will only run once, it take the base role `ansible-role-clone-repos` and clones all repos in `/roles/requirements.yml` this is not the final way to clone repos but it works for now. [ansible-pull-configure](https://github.com/broadinstitute/ansible-pull-configure) is cloned and ran this will configure the ansible-pull cron job, logs and kick off an initial checkin
+Provisioner will be called by a metadata script that and will only run once, it take the base role `ansible-role-clone-repos` and clones all repos in `/roles/requirements.yml` this is not the final way to clone repos but it works for now. [ansible-pull-configure](https://github.com/broadinstitute/ansible-pull-configure) is cloned and ran this will configure the ansible-pull cron job, logs and kick off an initial checkin.

+**ansible-role-clone-repos should alway be ran as an ```import_role``` so it can clone all the repos before the playbook is compiled otherwise all proceeding roles will fail. ```import_role``` is precompile and ```include_role``` is post compile**
 ```
 ---
 - hosts: localhost